-The ABA Model Rules have been subject to a number of changes over the years based on recommendations of standing committees.
+The ABA Model Rules of Professional Conduct have been subject to a number of changes over the years based on recommendations of standing committees.
 In 2002, the Ethics Commission conducted a review of the entire Model Rules and the Commission on Multi jurisdictional Practice adopted changes to rules 5.5 and 8.5.
 Further in 2002, the Standing Committee on Ethics and Professional Responsibility adopted changes to rules 7.2 and 7.5.
 In 2003, the Task Force on Corporate Responsibility adopted changes to Rules 1.6 and 1.13.
 In 2007, the Standing Committee on Client Protection adopted changes to rule 5.5 comments.
 In 2008. the Criminal Justice Section suggested changes to rule 3.8.
 In 2009, the Standing Committee on Ethics and Professional Responsibility adopted changes to rules 1.0 and 1.10.
 In 2012 & 2013 changes were resolutions in the context of advances in technology and global legal practice developments.
 And most recently in 2016 changes were made to rules 5.5 & 8.4 respectively.
 To access individual amendments, click here.

 Individual states more or less adopt the ABA Model Rules, except the state of California, which is the only state that does not have professional conduct rules that follow the format of the ABA Model Rules.